- Leading and Managing a Multi-Generational Workforce

 How has your learning been applicable in your current role?

-What was your biggest personal or professional gain from taking these programs?
+What was your biggest personal or professional gain from taking this program?

-What does the term “Reinvent” mean to you?
+What does the term “lifelong learning” mean to you?

 In looking back on your program experiences, what stands out to you?

-What advice would you give to fellow professionals or colleagues that might not have considered these types of programs?
+What advice would you give to fellow professionals or colleagues that might not have considered this type of program?